tarwn/lessthandot-hugo/blogs/content/posts/2012-01-27-automating-index-statistics-collection-with.md

   <a href="/wp-content/uploads/blogs/All/-34.png?mtime=1327674103"><img alt="" src="/wp-content/uploads/blogs/All/-34.png?mtime=1327674103" width="624" height="453" /></a>
 </div>

 Finally, add a task to clean up the temporary table.
 Normally, the temporary table would be removed on its own in SQL Server later in the connection's life cycle.
-However, keeping to the code of conduct, “If you make a mess, clean up after yourself” the table should be removed manually in a final step.
+However, keeping to the code of conduct, "If you make a mess, clean up after yourself" the table should be removed manually in a final step.

 To do this, we check to ensure the table exists before calling a DROP TABLE statement.